 - A 60-bed Special Care Unit for individuals with dementia and other related diseases, the largest active unit of its kind in the state

-Residents won’t need, or use, each of these services all the time.
-However, they and their families have peace of mind knowing that every need — health, social, emotional, and physical — is paid close attention.
+Residents won’t need or use each of these services all the time.
+However, they and their families have peace of mind knowing that every need — health, social, emotional, and physical — is paid close attention to.
 Resources and skilled, caring staff are always close at hand.

 Managing the Transition to Long-Term Care